Cominform: Second meeting

 The second meeting occurred in Belgrade on 1 February 1948.
-During this meeting, a permanent editorial board was chosen for the newspaper "For a Lasting Peace, for a People's Democracy!", which was first issued in Belgrade on 1 November 1947.
-This editorial board was under the leadership of Pavel Yudin.
-He was succeeded by Mark Mitin, after the Yugoslav expulsion.
+During the meeting, a permanent editorial board was chosen for the newspaper For a Lasting Peace, for a People's Democracy!, which was first issued in Belgrade on 1 November 1947.
+The editorial board was under the leadership of Pavel Yudin, who was succeeded by Mark Borisovich Mitin after the Yugoslavian expulsion from the Cominform.

 Third meeting

-A third meeting occurred in Romania on 28 June 1948.
-This resulted in the expulsion of the Yugoslav Communist Party.
-It also led to the relocation of the Cominform's headquarters to Bucharest and initiated the great campaign of transforming the programs and cadres of the Eastern European communist parties.
-In a unanimous resolution, the eight communist parties agreed that the Yugoslavian communist party had "pursued an incorrect line on the main questions of home and foreign policy, a line appropriate only to nationalism, and which represented a departure from Marxism-Leninism".
-They approved the actions of the Russian communist party and condemned Yugoslavia's agricultural policy, which sidelined the class differentiation, "regarding the individual peasantry as a single entity and even asserting that the peasantry was the most stable foundation of their state" - a role meant for the proletariat.
-Since Yugoslavia refused to abide by the Cominform's discipline and ignored its criticism, they had receded from the "family of fraternal communist parties".
+A third meeting was held in Romania on 28 June 1948.
+It was during this meeting that the Yugoslav Communist Party was expelled.
+Furthermore, the Cominform's headquarters were relocated to Bucharest, and the group initiated a campaign to transform the programs and cadres of Eastern European communist parties.
+In a unanimous resolution, the eight communist parties agreed that the Yugoslav Communist Party had "pursued an incorrect line on the main questions of home and foreign policy, a line appropriate only to nationalism, and which represented a departure from Marxism-Leninism".
+The parties approved the actions of the Russian communist party and condemned Yugoslavia's agricultural policy, which sidelined class differentiation—"regarding the individual peasantry as a single entity and even asserting that the peasantry was the most stable foundation of their state"—a role meant for the proletariat.
+Because Yugoslavia refused to abide by the Cominform's discipline and ignored its criticism, it had receded from the "family of fraternal communist parties".
 Anything that Tito could have "infected" was meant to be eliminated.
 The decisive action against him had been agreed upon by the end of June.
-At the beginning of July, two of the communist parties, namely the Polish and the Bulgarian one, were summoned to reconsider their ideology.
+At the beginning of July, two communist parties, namely the Polish and the Bulgarian ones, were summoned to reconsider their ideologies.
 Gomułka, Kostov, Rajk, Markos and Xoxe immediately aroused suspicion.
-On 6 July 1948, a meeting of the Plenum of the Central Committee of the Polish Workers' Party was set up to carry out a discussion about the considerable deviations of Gomułka.
-Zadawski and Zamborovski presented a "clear Marxist-Leninist analysis".
-The Plenum met again on 31 August – 3 September.
-Gomułka agreed to his wrongdoings and was replaced by Minc.
-Gomułka was arrested, set free then re-incarcerated.
-On 12–13 July 1948 the Central Committee of the Bulgarian communist party "unanimously declared that the leadership of our party has never doubted the leading role played by the Russian communist party and the Soviet Union in the democratic camp".
-They realised that they had not been vigilant enough towards the Yugoslav communist party.
-The month of June saw a new wave of retaliation against perceived supporters of Tito.
-On 10 June Koçi Xoxe was hanged in Albania and on 15 June, Rajk was arrested in Hungary.
-Another wave of attacks was carried out in the autumn of the same year, during which Rajk was hanged, Gomułka was arrested and Kostov's indictment was published.
+On 6 July 1948, a Plenum of the Central Committee of the Polish Workers' Party was convened to discuss Gomułka's considerable deviations from Party doctrine.
+Aleksander Zawadzki and Roman Zambrowski presented a "clear Marxist–Leninist analysis".
+The Plenum met again from 31 August to 3 September.
+Gomułka accepted responsibility for his wrongdoing and was replaced by Minc.

+Gomułka was arrested, set free, then re-incarcerated.
+On 12–13 July 1948, the Central Committee of the Bulgarian Communist Party "unanimously declared that the leadership of our party has never doubted the leading role played by the Russian communist party and the Soviet Union in the democratic camp".
+It noted that it had not been sufficiently vigilant towards the Yugoslav Communist Party.
+In June, a new wave of retaliation against perceived supporters of Tito emerged.
+On 10 June, Koçi Xoxe was hanged in Albania, and on 15 June, László Rajk was arrested in Hungary.
+Another wave of attacks was carried out in the autumn of the same year, during which Rajk was hanged, Gomułka was arrested, and Traicho Kostov's indictment was published.
 These attacks seem to have originated from the conflict between Tito and the Russians.